tomredf/lotto-checker/data/authors/default.md

 ---
-name: Dermot Fitzpatrick
+name: Clara Software
 avatar: /static/images/avatar.png
-occupation: Fullstack Developer
+occupation: Fullstack Developers
 company: Clara Software
 email: info@clarasoftware.com
 twitter: https://twitter.com/dermotf
 github: https://github.com/tomredf
 ---

-Clara Software is a company devoted to creating simple, useful and affordable web applications that solve real problems for small business.
+Clara Software is a company devoted to creating simple, useful and affordable web applications that solve real problems for small businesses.
 We design our own software, with a focus on making things simple and accessible for all users, even those who would describe themselves as "non-techy".

 We specialize in high-quality custom web apps.
 We build secure, scalable, and user-friendly products that are designed to increase your productivity and drive your business forward.